Causes Of First And Second World War

 1. Competitive Patriotism

 The main cause of the first world was intense nationalism the then ruler of Germany Kaise Wilhelm II went to proclaim that Germany was going to be the leader of the world.
-France was old rivals of Germany and later have defeated France in Franco-Prussian War and seized their province of Alsace and parts of Lorraine.
+France was an old rival of Germany and later have defeated France in Franco-Prussian War and seized their province of Alsace and parts of Lorraine.

 2. Armament race